Virtual Currency Licenses in New York

 Money Transmitter Licensing

-Crypto exchanges and trading platforms that accept fiat currencies will probably be deemed to be money transmitters, given that BSA regulations define a “money transmission service” as a service that accepts funds, currency, or other value substitutes from one individual and transmits those funds, currency, or other valuables to another person or location through any means.
+Crypto and token exchanges and trading platforms that accept fiat currencies will probably be deemed to be money transmitters, given that BSA regulations define a “money transmission service” as a service that accepts funds, currency, or other value substitutes from one individual and transmits those funds, currency, or other valuables to another person or location through any means.
 The Financial Crimes Enforcement Network (FinCEN) has provided administrative rulings and interpretive guidance on this matter, but the issues revolving around crypto exchanges and trading platforms and how they may or may not be subjected to state and/or federal regulations are past the scope of this article.
 Generally speaking, any ICO sponsor dealing in a decentralized virtual currency, like Bitcoin, is probably not going to be subjected to federal regulations and be treated as a money transmission business.
 However, a crypto exchange or trading platform that runs a centralized platform on which a user can redeem tokens or transmit and accept virtual currency on the behalf of others might be subjected to such regulations.
 A SAFT might represent one way to help out addressing particular regulatory matters, such as concerns over money transmitter licensing.

 Most states in the U.S. require the registration of firms engaging in the money transmission business, and thus an exchange or trading platform that accepts fiat currency will need to ensure compliance at the state level.